fsmk/CS-VTU-Lab-Manual/VTU/Sem4/ADA_Lab/03bWarshall-s-Algorithm/03bWarshall-s-Algorithm.md

 ##AIM : Compute the transitive closure of a given directed graph using Warshall's algorithm.

 ###DESCRIPTION :
-<pre>Warshall's algorithm determines whether there is a path between any two nodes in the graph.
+>Warshall's algorithm determines whether there is a path between any two nodes in the graph.
 It does not give the number of the paths between two nodes.
 According to Warshall's algorith,a path exists between two vertices i, j, iff there is a path from i to j or there is a path from i to j through 1,..,k intermadiate nodes.</pre>